4xush/CForge/newREADME.md

 ## README.md

-# CodeForge
+# C-Forge

-CodeForge is a collaborative platform for programmers to track progress across coding platforms, create community rooms, and share knowledge.
+C-Forge is a collaborative platform for programmers to track progress across coding platforms, create community rooms, and share knowledge.

 ## Features